mamonu/boldbestpractice/docs/1_adhocscripts.md

     Its an important first step on learning how to automate processes via programming and not doing things by hand / manually.

-Just be aware that there are better ways of organising this adhoc code.
-In this document hopefully we can signpost some of them.

-## Why someone should start to use Jupyter Notebooks?
+## Why someone should want to use Jupyter Notebooks?

-By using technologies such as Jupyter notebooks (in Python/R)  an analyst explain how a process works to other people or him/herself after 6 months (!).Jupyter notebooks provide a quick and streamlined way for problem-solvers to prototype code and quickly share code.
-So in order to get started.
+By using technologies such as Jupyter notebooks (in Python/R) an analyst is able to explain how a process works to other people or him/herself after 6 months (!).Jupyter notebooks provide a quick and streamlined way for problem-solvers to prototype code and quickly share it.
+So in order to get started it is usually very helpful to have some code running in a Jupyter notebook

 In a way, Jupyter notebooks strike a balance between simple text editors, which are fast to start and simple and easy to manipulate, and `IDE`'s (an acronym for "Integrated Development Environment") which tend to start slower and be feature-rich and complex.
 Simple text editors typically can only edit code, and cannot run the code.
 A full `IDE` can edit code, run the code, debug code, provide syntax highlighting and context help.
 In the context of problem-solving, Jupyter notebooks are quite handy.
 Jupyter notebooks open quickly and quickly produce output.
 Data exploration, data cleaning, and plot building are accomplished in Jupyter notebooks easier and quicker than in a text editor or an IDE.